nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

 To see the details of a global group, follow these steps.
-1. On the tab menu, select Settings --> Global Resources.
+1. On the Navigation tabs, select Settings --> Global Resources.
 2. Select a global group from the table and click code.

 In the global group detail view, a list of the group's members is displayed.
 The detail view allows you to change the group's description, delete the group, and add or remove its members.